NEW INSIGHT INTO THE FATE OF BLUE ‘KELP’ CARBON

 The paper can be found here.

-Photographs: kelp fragments and small kelp particles photographed by T Wernberg in Malangenfjord, Troms during Norwegian Research Council-funded KELPEX project.
+Kelp fragments and small kelp particles photographed by Thomas Wernberg in Malangenfjord, Troms during Norwegian Research Council-funded KELPEX project.